JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 -     array.forEach(function(item) {
   // code to execute for each item
   });
 - With the `forEach` method, you don't define a new function, you just use the function keyword.
+- The `reduce()` method can help you to reduce an array to a single value by applying a function to each element in the array.

 - Using the `let` keyword on a variable, allows for the variable to be re-assigned/mutated.
 Using a `const` variable, means that it will not be able to be reassigned in the code.
 You can also not have 'empty' `const` variables.
 - <strong>It is best practice to always use `const` as it is the best way to avoid any bugs in the future</strong>.